Efficient Concatenated Bosonic Code for Additive Gaussian Noise

-{\it Conclusion.}--- The key insight of this work is that one does not need to model the full likelihood function~\cite{Fukui2017,Fukui2018} to correctly interpret GKP syndrome information~\cite{Gottesman2001} within a concatenated code.
+{\it Conclusion.}--- The key insight of this Letter is that one does not need to model the full likelihood function~\cite{Fukui2017,Fukui2018} to correctly interpret GKP syndrome information~\cite{Gottesman2001} within a concatenated code.
 Instead, the real-valued outcomes can be coarse grained to one of three qubit-level outcomes through the HRM mapping $\mathbb R \to \{\pm 1, E\}$, where $E$ represents an untrustworthy value.
-These ternary outcomes suffice to achieve the hashing bound of the GQC by treating $E$ outcomes as erasure errors and concatenating with a qubit-level code designed to handle such errors~\cite{Ralph2005,Muralidharan2014,Munro2012,Ewert2016}.
+These ternary outcomes suffice to achieve a considerable improvement of the code against GQC by treating $E$ outcomes as erasure errors and concatenating with a qubit-level code designed to handle such errors~\cite{Ralph2005,Muralidharan2014,Munro2012,Ewert2016}.

-The innovation of this work over previous hashing-bound-achieving methods~\cite{Fukui2017,Fukui2018} lies in the efficiency and versatility of the decoder.
-Respectively, (1)~decoding happens in linear time since the CV-level decoding is entirely local; and (2)~the HRM wraps each GKP qubit in a simple \emph{error-detecting} code, so concatenating with any qubit-level code designed to handle erasures~\cite{Varnava2006,Barrett2010,Tillich2013} should benefit from this type of outcome mapping.
-Further applications and extensions include improved decoding in GKP-based architectures (e.g.,~\cite{Bourassa2020,Larsen2021}) and in codes that exploit biased noise (e.g.,~\cite{Tuckett2020,Ataides2020,Hanggli2020}).
+The innovation of this work over using the full analog information for error correction~\cite{Fukui2017,Fukui2018} lies in the efficiency and versatility of the decoder.
+Respectively, (1)~decoding happens in linear time since the CV-level decoding is entirely local; and (2)~the HRM wraps each GKP qubit in a simple ``{error-detecting}'' code, so concatenating with any qubit-level code designed to handle erasures~\cite{Varnava2006,Barrett2010,Tillich2013} should benefit from this type of outcome mapping.
+Further applications and extensions include improved decoding in GKP-based architectures (e.g.,~\cite{Bourassa2020,tzitrin2021fault,Larsen2021}) and in codes that exploit biased noise (e.g.,~\cite{Tuckett2020,Ataides2020,Hanggli2020,stafford2022biased}).
+The numerical result implies that there is room for further improvement to achieve the hashing bound of the GQC, $\xi \approx 0.607$, by using more complicated codes, additional layers of concatenation, or sophisticated decoders.
+Our innovation, however, is rooted in the simple and efficient decoder.

 {\it Acknowledgments.}---We thank Joe Fitzsimons, Tim Ralph, Ben Baragiola, and Giacomo Pantaleoni for discussions.
 We acknowledge the organizers of the BBQ 2019 workshop, where early results of this work were presented.
 This work is supported by the Australian Research Council~(ARC) Centre of Excellence for Quantum Computation and Communication Technology (Project No.\ CE170100012).
 K.F.\ acknowledges financial support from donations from Nichia Corporation.
+T.M.\ acknowledges JSPS Overseas Research Fellowships.
+This work was partly supported by JST [Moonshot R$\&$D][Grant No. JPMJMS2064] and [Moonshot R$\&$D][Grant No. JPMJMS2061].